Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ...
 ```

 Like other image operations, `vkCmdBlitImage` depends on the layout of the image it operates on.
-For optimal performance, the source image should be in `VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL` and the destination image should be in `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL` while blitting data.
-Vulkan allows us to transition each mip level of an image independently. `transitionImageLayout` only performs layout transitions on the entire image, so we'll need to write a few more pipeline barrier commands.
-First, remove the existing transition to `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` in `createTextureImage`:
+We could transition the entire image to `VK_IMAGE_LAYOUT_GENERAL`, but this will most likely be slow.
+For optimal performance, the source image should be in `VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL` and the destination image should be in `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL`.
+Vulkan allows us to transition each mip level of an image independently.
+Each blit will only deal with two mip levels at a time, so we can transition each level into the optimal layout between blits commands.

+`transitionImageLayout` only performs layout transitions on the entire image, so we'll need to write a few more pipeline barrier commands.
+Remove the existing transition to `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` in `createTextureImage`:

 ```c++
 ...